abrotman/related-domains-by-dns/rdbd-newrrs.md

 The RDBD RR has no special Time to Live (TTL) requirements.

-The wire format for an RDBD RDATA consists of a two octet tag, a two-octet key-tag, a one-octet signature algorithm,k the relating domain name length and value and an optional digital signature.
+The wire format for an RDBD RDATA consists of a two octet tag, a two-octet key-tag, a one-octet signature algorithm,k the relating domain name length (one-octet) and value and an optional digital signature.

 ~~~ ascii-art
                         1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3